kneath/kneath.github.com/_posts/2021-11-30-net-zero-ish.md

 summary: What if you didn't want to ignore human-caused climate change?
 How can you use money to offset your emissions?
 What am I doing about it?
 ---

-On the one hand, Earth is rapidly becoming uninhabitable to humans as a result of human-caused climate change.
+On the one hand, Earth is rapidly becoming uninhabitable for humans as a result of human-caused climate change.
 On the other hand, it’s pretty easy to ignore the cascading disaster most days.
 Climate change isn’t really a personal thing for most of us, especially if you live in North America or Western Europe.
 Sure — we have more wildfires, more droughts, more hurricanes, more floods, and a sort of ominous feeling of dread hanging over our heads — but it’s honestly not that big of a deal to crank up the air conditioner and book a flight to somewhere more comfortable.

 But… what if you didn’t want to ignore it?
 What if you wanted to leave the world a better place carbon-wise than when you found it?
 You can’t do that with lifestyle changes unless you cease to exist.
 That’s why we talk about **net zero** approaches to carbon footprints — purchasing carbon offsets to balance out our emissions.